 “First, let us not verify each statement.
 Instead, let us look at how the Holy Spirit works.
-Let us compare against the truth to see whether the path we walk is in line with the work of the Holy Spirit, and use the work of the Holy Spirit to check whether such path is correct.
-As for whether this statement or that statement has come to pass, we humans should not interfere.
-It is better for us to instead speak of the work of the Holy Spirit and the latest work that God is doing now.
+Let us take the path we walk and compare it with the truth to see if this path is in line with the work of the Holy Spirit, and use the work of the Holy Spirit to check whether such path is correct.
+As for whether this statement or that statement has come to pass as foretold, we humans should not stick our noses into it.
+It is better for us to speak instead of the work of the Holy Spirit and the latest work that God has been doing.
 The Bible comprises the words of God told by the prophets and the words written by the men God used at the time; only God Himself can explain those words, only the Holy Spirit can make known the meaning of those words, and only God Himself can break the seven seals and open the scroll.
-You are not God, and neither am I, so who dares to explain at will the words of God?
-Do you dare explain those words?
-Even if the prophets Jeremiah, John and Elijah were here, they would not dare to, for they are not the Lamb.
+You are not God, and neither am I, so who dares lightly to explain the words of God?
+Do you dare to explain those words?
+Even if the prophets Jeremiah, John and Elijah were to come, they would not dare to try and explain those words, for they are not the Lamb.
 Only the Lamb can break the seven seals and open the scroll, and none other can explain His words. …”

 … The last days are no more than the last days and no more than the Age of Kingdom, which do not represent the Age of Grace or the Age of Law.
-The last days are merely the time in which all the work in the six-thousand-year management plan is revealed to you.
+It is just that, during the last days, all the work in the six-thousand-year plan of management is revealed to you.
 This is the unveiling of the mystery.
-Such mystery can be unveiled by no man.
+This kind of mystery is something that can be unveiled by no man.
 No matter how great an understanding man has of the Bible, it remains nothing more than words, for man does not understand the substance of the Bible.
-When man reads the Bible, he may receive some truths, explain some words or scrutinize some famous passages and quotes, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and Jesus, and man is unable to unravel the mystery of such work.
-Therefore, the mystery of the six-thousand-year management plan is the greatest mystery, the one most hidden and utterly inconceivable to man.
-None can directly understand the will of God, unless He Himself explains and opens up to man, otherwise, they will forever remain riddles to man and forever remain sealed mysteries.
-Never mind those in the religious world; if you were not told today, neither would you be able to understand.
+In reading the Bible, man may understand some truths, explain some words, or subject some famous passages and chapters to his petty scrutiny, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and of Jesus, and man has no way of unraveling the mystery of this work.
+Therefore, the mystery of the six-thousand-year plan of management is the greatest mystery, the most profoundly hidden, and wholly unfathomable to man.
+No one can directly grasp the will of God, unless He Himself explains and opens it up to man; otherwise, these things will forever remain riddles to man, remaining forever sealed mysteries.
+Never mind those in the religious world; if you had not been told today, you would not have grasped it either.
 This work of six thousand years is more mysterious than all the prophecies of the prophets.
-It is the greatest mystery since creation, and no former prophet has ever been able to fathom it, for this mystery is only unraveled in the final age and has never before been revealed.
-If you understand this mystery and are able to fully receive it, those religious persons will all be conquered by this mystery.
-Only this is the greatest of visions, that which man most longs to understand but also that which is most unclear to him.
+It is the greatest mystery from creation to the present, and no one among the prophets throughout the ages has ever been able to fathom it, for this mystery is only unveiled in the final age and has never before been revealed.
+If you can grasp this mystery, and if you are able to receive it in its entirety, then all religious persons will be vanquished by this mystery.
+Only this is the greatest of visions; it is that which man longs most keenly to grasp but it is also that which is most unclear to him.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh